Math

 36-69

-• Work in the ALEKS PPL Learning Modules to brush up on areas that need improvement.
+• You must work in the ALEKS PPL Learning Modules to improve your score up to 70 by July 31st.

 • Talk with your academic advisor about what an appropriate course load might include.